gvwilson/sensibleadventures/eimin-medef/eimin-medef.md

 I opened my eyes.
 "Hi."

 He cleared his throat uncomfortably.
 "Listen, about last night.
-I didn't realize you and Hediyeh were\..."
+I didn't realize you and Hediyeh were..."
 His voice trailed off.

 I snorted.
 "We're not."
-And then, because I'd grown up among people who could *drome*, and there's no point not asking a question when everyone around you knows you want to ask it, I said, "Did you\...?"
+And then, because I'd grown up among people who could *drome*, and there's no point not asking a question when everyone around you knows you want to ask it, I said, "Did you...?"

 He hesitated, then nodded.
 "I kissed her, if that's what you're asking."